RAVBLACK/Attendify/README.md

 ## ✨ Core Features

 * **Simplified Attendance Tracking:** No need to mark every single class.
 Simply provide the total number of classes conducted and attended so far, and the app handles all calculations.
-* **Predictive Analysis:** The app's key feature allows you to see how your overall attendance percentage will be affected if you decide to miss classes in the future.
-This helps you make informed decisions to stay above your institution's minimum attendance requirements.
+* **Advanced Predictive Analysis:** The app's key feature is a powerful calculator that lets you see how your attendance will be affected by future absences.
+You can select any future date and enter the number of *whole days* or *individual classes* you plan to skip to get a precise, real-time prediction.
-* **Intelligent Holiday Calendar:** The app is designed with the Indian academic calendar in mind.
+* **Intelligent & Flexible Holiday Calendar:** The app is designed for the Indian academic calendar.
 It automatically considers the following as holidays:
-    * All Sundays
+    * All Sundays.
-    * The 2nd and 4th Saturday of every month
     * A built-in list of major Indian public holidays (e.g., Republic Day, Diwali, Independence Day).
+    * **Customizable Saturdays:** You can select which Saturdays of the month (1st, 2nd, 3rd, or 4th) are holidays at your specific institution.
-    * The ability to add your own custom holidays (e.g., for college festivals or specific events).
+    * The ability to add your own custom holidays for any other event.
+* **"Week at a Glance" Dashboard:** The main dashboard provides a visual overview of your class schedule for the next 7 days, so you always know what's coming up.
-* **Secure Cloud Storage:** All your data, from your timetable to your attendance record, is securely saved to your personal account using Firebase Firestore.
+* **Secure Cloud Storage:** All your data is securely saved to your personal account using Firebase Firestore.
 Log in from any device and your data is always there.
-* **Easy Timetable Management:** You can add your class schedule manually or upload a simple JSON file to populate it instantly.
+* **Easy Timetable Management:** You can add your class schedule manually or, for a more mobile-friendly experience, simply paste your timetable text (in JSON format) directly into a text box.
 * **Google Authentication:** Secure and easy login using your existing Google account via OAuth 2.0.

 ---